ethan-mcq/DoradoM1/README.md

 brew install openssl
 brew link openssl
 ```
-This is probably not the most efficient, but for Dorado to work, it wasn't until all of these were downloaded and linked that it ran
+This is probably not the most efficient, but for Dorado to work for me it wasn't until all of these were downloaded and linked that it ran.

 ## Xcode Installation
 Download the [Xcode](https://developer.apple.com/download/all/) developer to run Dorado.
 This allows Dorado access to metal.
 Once it installed and licences have been accepted and whatnot, run this line.